Coupé utility: North American models

 The Chevrolet El Camino is a coupé utility/pickup produced by Chevrolet.
 Following the success of the Ford Ranchero, the El Camino was introduced for 1959, deriving its body from the two-door Brookwood station wagon (though fitted with Bel Air trim); after 1960, the model line was withdrawn in favor of the van-based Chevrolet Corvair Greenbrier pickup.

 For 1964, Chevrolet reintroduced the El Camino, with the line adopting its design from the intermediate two-door Chevrolet Chevelle station wagon (moving to the A-body platform).
 After GM ended production of two-door Chevelle wagons, the El Camino retained commonality with four-door wagons (for rear bodywork), but adopted its own roofline.
 For the 1971 model year, GMC began to market the El Camino as the GMC Sprint.
-As the A-body Chevrolet was downsized and renamed the Chevrolet Malibu for 1978, the El Camino was also downsized (becoming a long-wheelbase variant of the A-body chassis, renamed the G-body for 1982); the GMC Sprint was renamed the GMC Caballero.
+As the A-body Chevrolet was downsized and renamed the Malibu for 1978, the El Camino was also downsized (becoming a long-wheelbase variant of the A-body chassis, renamed the G-body for 1982); the GMC Sprint was renamed the GMC Caballero.

 Though sharing its bodywork and chassis underpinnings with Chevrolet car lines, the El Camino was classified and titled in North America as a light truck.